As an Amazon Associate I earn from qualifying purchases. It helps me keep the website going. Thank you for your support.

 Slip consists of clay particles suspended in water.
-Its consistency will vary according to use, ranging from thick cream to butter milk.
+Its consistency will vary according to its use, ranging from thick cream to buttermilk.
 It can be used to bond pieces of clay together, to decorate and protect pottery or it can be poured into a mold and used to cast objects.

 What are the Uses of Slip?